 Rifleman Spiro was born in Liverpool the son of S. and Jenny Spiro, of 36 Lushington Road, Harlesden, London.
 He enlisted in Westminster with his place of residence shown as Harlesden, London.

-Very little is known of his movements but at some point he worked in the Westminster Bank in Hungerford, (today the NatWest Bank 119 High Street) where to this day there is a memorial on the wall.
+Very little is known of his movements but at some point he worked in the Westminster Bank in Hungerford, (later the NatWest Bank 119 High Street) where to this day there is a memorial on the wall.

 - The cap badge of the Rifle Brigade.
 (This is a confusing title for those not familiar with army titles.
 Each Rifle Brigade unit was in fact a battalion.)